mjsamadi/CaseStudy-FinTech/README.md

 * Business registers
 * Biometrics

-**B-Holistic approch:**
+**B-Holistic approach:**
 GlobalGateway enables clients to take a layered and holistic approach to identity verification, increasing acceptance rates for legitimate customers and accuracy levels for fraud detection during onboarding.
-Rather than having to choose between IDV, ID document verification and KYB or manage multiple contracts and integrations, companies can combine verification services through one API to get additional risk and fraud protection.
+Rather than having to choose between IDV, ID document verification, and KYB or manage multiple contracts and integrations, companies can combine verification services through one API to get additional risk and fraud protection.

 Trulioo is continually adding new data sources and technology to expand identity verification coverage and capabilities.
-These additions support the ever-changing regulations, use cases and business requirements that stem from digital experiences introduced by emerging tech companies.
+These additions support the ever-changing regulations, use cases, and business requirements that stem from digital experiences introduced by emerging tech companies.
 New partnerships allow us to make leaps ahead in functionality and breadth of coverage as we leverage the development efforts and data management efforts of trusted third parties [1].

 <div align="center">